ankowals/saf/README.md

 	[INFO ] 2017-09-11 12:32:27.603 [main] Log - (HashMap)DoubleMapa = {third=3, first=1, second=2}
 	[INFO ] 2017-09-11 12:32:27.604 [main] Log - --- end ---

+Configuration files can include conent for other configuration files.
+To do so please use #include directive and provide reltive path to the other config file.
+Path shall be relative to project resources directory.
+An example is visible below.

+Content of file resources/features/Web/test1/test1.config is

+	#include "features/Web/test4/test45.config"

+	TestData:{
+	    "search_sentence" : "cucumber",
+	    notAnInteger : 3.5123,
+	    nowy_wpis : test
+	       }

+In that case first file from #include directive will be read and processed.
+Order of the includes is important.
+They are always processed first before other content of a config file.

-Same is true for macros.
+Simialr for macros.
 They are read from *.config file and stored for future usage.

 Macro works as follows.